-These days it’s common for companies to conduct preliminary job interviews remotely, whether via telephone or an online video chat service.
+These days it’s common for companies to conduct preliminary job interviews remotely, whether via telephone or an online video chat service such as Skype, Zoom or Microsoft Teams.
 This may present some specific technical and presentational challenges for the person being interviewed for the job.
 So how should you prepare for a Skype or video job interview?
 Make sure you have:

 The right environment: a quiet space, with no clutter in the background, and well lit.

-The right connection: runs some tests beforehand, but wifi is best, try to avoid smart phones.
+The right connection: runs some tests beforehand, a cable connection is better, but strong wifi will also work.
+Try to avoid smart phones if possible.

 The right settings: avoid in-built microphones and speakers, small earbuds are better.